plsve/issue-tracker/server/README.md

 Install [Insomnia](https://insomnia.rest/download) and import the attached `Insomnia-API-requests.json` file into the app to test the different endpoints.

-OR
+or

-Access the endpoints at:
+Access the endpoints manually:

 ```
 localhost:3000/projects
+localhost:3000/issues
+localhost:3000/users
+...
 ```